 A fun and highly interactive day, which can be facilitated to either strengthen teamwork within an exisiting team or enhance the competitive spirit between individual teams.
-Click below to read more about the two different approaches.

 Participants will work in teams of approximately eight or ten to produce their own range of truffles or baked goods.
 This corporate team building activity includes elements of team work through creating a brand, pricing, cost-control and presentation.

 Intro (15 minutes) | A brief introduction to the origins of chocolate, how it is made and what it cost to produce.